What is a Product Strategy?

-A product strategy serves several valuable business purposes.
+A product strategy serves three main valuable business purposes.

 Your team will be in a better position to deliver their best work when you draft and communicate a clear and well-thought-out product strategy to your organization.

 After you’ve earned stakeholder agreement for your proposal, it will be time to translate that strategy into a high-level action plan.
-This means building a product roadmap.
+This means building an effective product roadmap.

-Many product teams skip the strategy-drafting stage and jump right into listing themes and epics on their roadmap.
-But without a product strategy to guide these decisions, the team is more likely to prioritize the wrong items and find itself misusing its limited time and resources.
-When you start with a product strategy, you have a clearer picture of what you hope to accomplish with your product, which can translate into a more strategically sound product roadmap.
+Unfortunately, many product teams skip the strategy-drafting stage and jump right into listing themes and epics on their roadmap.
+Without a product strategy to guide these decisions, the team is more likely to prioritize the wrong items and find itself misusing its limited time and resources.
+But when you start with a product strategy, you have a clearer picture of what you hope to accomplish with your product, which can translate into a more strategically sound product roadmap.